balenaltd/handbook/Architecture-Calls.md

 #architecture Discuss keyframes cc @jviotti @brownjohnf @hedss @mikesimos
 ```

-You can add a bigger multiline description, if you feel like it, but only the first line will be fetched for the arch call agenda.
+You can add a bigger multiline description, if you feel like it, but remember that only the first line will be fetched for the arch call agenda.
 Example:

 ```
 #architecture Discuss keyframes cc @jviotti @brownjohnf @hedss @mikesimos